vynci/blog/_posts/2015-06-21-mobile-relay.md

 This implementation is for education purpose only, and does not contain any Authorization and Authentication layers hence it is not secured.
 There are a lot of things that could still be improved.
 For instance, channeling the MQTT through Websockets instead of HTTP.
 Instead of using relays, you can use TRIACS which is more safer and efficient on the long run.
 And by adding an admin dashboard for the ESP8266 side, wherein you can add a form for a dynamic saving of WIFI SSID and Password so that you wouldn't need to re-program the chip just to change the WIFI credentials.

 The ESP8266 is very cheap yet a very powerful wifi module.
 You can do a lot with it, this article just shows a "Hello World" equivalent application.
-I hope you've learned a lot with this article, and build your own awesome IoT device!
+I hope you've learned a lot with this article, and build your ownbu awesome IoT device!